crckfx/wildWildWeb/pages/sudoku/research.md

 this proved to be the 'best' method per the article conclusion

-> for constructing a solver in this project, the arc consistency approach was chosen
+> for constructing a solver in this project, the 'arc consistency' approach was chosen

 # cases